-One of the oldest continuously used roads in the United States, the Old Mine Road connected the Hudson River in Kingston, New York to Philadelphia, Pennsylvania and the Pahaquarry Mines in New Jersey.
-Historical tradition says that the 104-mile pathway was built by Dutch miners to transport copper ore in the mid-1600s.
+One of the oldest continuously used roads in the United States, the Old Mine Road connected the Hudson River in Kingston, New York, to Philadelphia, Pennsylvania, and the Pahaquarry Mines in New Jersey.
+Historical tradition says Dutch miners built the 104-mile pathway to transport copper ore in the mid-1600s.

-However, many historians today discount the folklore, saying that the road was built later, as during the 17th century, the Dutch population was not very high and they didn’t have the manpower to build a road through a wilderness.
+However, many historians today discount the folklore, saying that the road was built later.
+During the 17th century, the Dutch population was not very high, and they didn’t have the manpower to build a road through the wilderness.
 Further, there is no archaeological evidence of Dutch camps in the area during this time.
-Historians believe that mining in the area didn’t begin until about a century later, in the 1750s, at which time the road would have been built.
+Historians believe that mining in the area didn’t begin until about a century later, in the 1750s, when the road would have been built.

-The Pahaquarry mine site was operated for three brief periods, the earliest in the mid 18th century when John Reading, Jr. and his partners purchased land along the Mine Brook in early Walpack Township along the Delaware River.
-Reading was a prominent surveyor, land investor, member of the Provincial Council, and served as the New Jersey colony’s acting governor in 1747, and from 1757–1758.
-Unfortunately, the mine was not profitable and efforts were ceased.
-It was next worked the Alleghany Mining Company in 1847 but ended the very next year due to the poor quality of the ore.
+The Pahaquarry mine site was operated for three brief periods, the earliest in the mid-18th century when John Reading, Jr. and his partners purchased land along the Mine Brook in early Walpack Township along the Delaware River.
+Reading was a prominent surveyor, land investor, and member of the Provincial Council and served as the New Jersey colony’s acting governor in 1747 and from 1757-1758.
+Unfortunately, the mine was not profitable, and efforts ceased.
+It was next worked by the Alleghany Mining Company in 1847 but ended the very next year due to the poor quality of the ore.
 More attempts were made with the last in the early 20th century.

-In any event, the road was built, but probably in the 1750s, rather than the 1650s.
+In any event, the road was built, but probably in the 1750s rather than the 1650s.
 Dutch settlement began along the course of the road in the Kingston, New York, area in the late 17th century and soon spread throughout the area.
-The first known settlement in the area was made near Port Jervis, New York which was then New Jersey.
+The first known settlement in the area was made near Port Jervis, New York, then New Jersey.
 It began after a blacksmith bought land from the Lenape Indians.
 Later, the English bought land in the area from the Indians.

 Once the road was blazed, it likely followed the path of old Indian trails.
 The region was first inhabited by Paleo Indians as early as 10,500 BC.
 When Europeans arrived, the region was occupied by the Lenape (Delaware) tribe, who had lived in the area for several thousand years.
 Both Indian groups would have paved trails to travel to hunting and fishing areas.
 Once the road was blazed, it led through the Kittatinny Mountain northwest of Blairstown and followed along the eastern side of the Delaware River.
 The trail never went through the Delaware Gap.

-During the French and Indian War in the mid-18th century, eight fortified houses were made along the Delaware River from Phillipsburg, New Jersey to Port Jervis, New York.
-The first fort was near Belvidere, New Jersey and they were about eight miles apart.
-The next house was Isaac Van Campen’s house near Walpack, New Jersey.
+During the French and Indian War in the mid-18th century, eight fortified houses were made along the Delaware River from Phillipsburg, New Jersey, to Port Jervis, New York.
+About eight miles apart, the first fort was near Belvidere, New Jersey.
+The next house was Isaac Van Campen’s near Walpack, New Jersey.

-The road roughly follows the course of the Delaware and Hudson Canal in its northern half, and the Delaware River in its southern half through the western edge of Sussex County and northern Warren County in northwestern New Jersey.
-Much of its length in New York has been modernized, widened and incorporated into US 209.
-This two-lane paved road makes its way from Kingston, New York to Port Jervis, New York before moving into New Jersey.
+The road roughly follows the Delaware and Hudson Canal course in its northern half and the Delaware River in its southern half through the western edge of Sussex County and northern Warren County in northwestern New Jersey.
+Much of its length in New York has been modernized, widened, and incorporated into US 209.
+Before moving into New Jersey, this two-lane paved road makes its way from Kingston, New York, to Port Jervis, New York.

-In New Jersey, the Old Mine Road then runs for about 40 miles through the Delaware Water Gap National Recreation Area.
-Its length in New Jersey is largely undeveloped and historic sites along the path, assert the area’s Dutch colonial heritage through the preservation of several homes, farms, and churches.
+The Old Mine Road runs 40 miles in New Jersey through the Delaware Water Gap National Recreation Area.
+Its length in New Jersey is largely undeveloped, and historic sites along the path assert the area’s Dutch colonial heritage through the preservation of several homes, farms, and churches.

-In the 1950s, the entire district was condemned and most of the structures were razed, in preparation for a dam on the Delaware River.
-However, the Corps of Engineers discovered that this stretch was unsuitable for such a large-scale project.
-But, it was too late for many of the structures that were razed in preparation for the dam.
+In the 1950s, the entire district was condemned, and most structures were razed, preparing for a Delaware River dam.
+However, the Corps of Engineers discovered this stretch unsuitable for large-scale projects.
+But, it was too late for many of the razed structures in preparation for the dam.

-Though forest has grown back over many of the farm fields, the remaining villages still retain their 19th-century scale and several historic buildings remain along the historic path.
-At Fort Carmer, the Van Campen Inn, and at Hamilton Ridge Trail near Millbrook, visitors can still walk on the original unpaved roadbed once traipsed by Dutch farmers, colonial Americans, and by soldiers of the French & Indian and Revolutionary Wars.
+Though forest has grown over many farm fields, the remaining villages retain their 19th-century scale, and several historic buildings remain along the historic path.
+At Fort Carmer, the Van Campen Inn, and Hamilton Ridge Trail near Millbrook, visitors can still walk on the original unpaved roadbed once traipsed by Dutch farmers, colonial Americans, and soldiers of the French & Indian and Revolutionary Wars.

 Some of these include:

-Old Mine Road Historic District – Located in Sussex and Warren Counties of New Jersey, the district is a linear area covering 26 miles of the Old Mine Road known as County Route 521, Delaware Mine Road, Old Mine Road, and the River Road.
-Located near Wallpack Center, this region, covering 687 acres was listed on the National Register of Historic Places in 1980.
-Here, can be found 24 contributing buildings and five contributing sites that include Early Republic, Late Victorian, and Early Colonial Dutch architecture.
-This stretch runs through Montague, Sandyston, Walpack and Pahaquarry townships.
+Old Mine Road Historic District – Located in Sussex and Warren Counties of New Jersey, the district is a linear area covering 26 miles of the Old Mine Road known as County Route 521, Delaware Mine Road, and Old Mine and the River Road.
+Located near Wallpack Center, this region, covering 687 acres, was listed on the National Register of Historic Places in 1980.
+Here are 24 buildings and five contributing sites, including Early Republic, Late Victorian, and Early Colonial Dutch architecture.
+This stretch runs through Montague, Sandyston, Walpack, and Pahaquarry Townships.

 Pahaquarry Copper Mine – The Coppermine Trail passes by the foundation of the Pahaquarry Cooper Mine processing mill and mineshafts.
 The abandoned copper mine is located on the west side of Kittatinny Mountain in Warren County, New Jersey.
 After the mine was closed, this area became a Boy Scout Camp.
 It was just one of numerous scout and church camps that once existed within the park boundaries.

-Walpack Center – This authentic country village began when Isaac and Jasper Rundle opened the first general store here in 1850, and the village followed the same pattern of growth and decline as the other villages.
+Walpack Center – This authentic country village began when Isaac and Jasper Rundle opened the first general store in 1850.
+The village followed the same growth pattern and declined as the other villages.
 Today, the Walpack Historical Society operates a museum in the First Rosenkrans House on summer weekends.

 Peters Valley (Bevans Village) – Peter Van Ness settled in this area during the late 18th century, and today the hamlet bears his name.
 In the later 20th century, the village became Peters Valley School of Craft.
 Self-guided tours of the village are available on summer weekends.
 Stop in the Craft Store and Gallery for more information.

-Millbrook Village – In 1832, a local farmer built a grist mill along the newly-finished Columbia-Walpack Turnpike where it crossed a stream known as “Van Campens Mill Brook.”
-By 1875, Millbrook had reached a peak of 75 inhabitants and about 19 major buildings.
-However, by 1910, the mill, store and hotel closed their doors.
+Millbrook Village – In 1832, a local farmer built a grist mill along the newly-finished Columbia-Walpack Turnpike, crossing a “Van Campens Mill Brook.”
+By 1875, Millbrook had reached a peak of 75 inhabitants and about 19 significant buildings.
+However, by 1910, the mill, store, and hotel closed their doors.
 Today, only a handful of original Millbrook buildings remain.
 Other buildings have been moved from other sites or are newly built to help depict village life in the valley during the late 19th and early 20th century.
 Several buildings are open on summer weekends.

-Alonzo Depue House – As with other historic homes along Old Mine Road, the landscape would have been quite different one hundred years ago with open fields, a clear view to the river, and several farm outbuildings.
+Alonzo Depue House – As with other historic homes along Old Mine Road, the landscape would have been quite different 100 years ago, with open fields, a clear river view, and several farm outbuildings.